CCSHUN/algorithm/mdsa_url/README.md

 C++ lists all the files in the directory.

 - `set_file.cpp`
-Use set to find the union and get the same URL in the small file.
+Use set to find the set_intersection and get the same URL in the small file.